Center for Science and Culture

-The Center for Science and Culture (CSC), formerly known as the Center for the Renewal of Science and Culture (CRSC), is part of the Discovery Institute (DI), an American conservative Christian think tank.
+The Center for Science and Culture (CSC), formerly known as the Center for the Renewal of Science and Culture (CRSC), is a research center at the Discovery Institute (DI), an American conservative evangelical think tank.
 The CSC lobbies for the inclusion of creationism in the form of intelligent design (ID) in public school science curricula as an explanation for the origins of life and the universe while trying to cast doubt on the scientific theory of evolution.
 Intelligent design is a pseudoscientific form of neo-creationism overwhelmingly rejected by the scientific community, whereas the theory of evolution is the accepted scientific consensus.

 The Center for Science and Culture serves as the hub of the intelligent design movement.
 Nearly all of prominent proponents of intelligent design are either CSC advisors, officers, or fellows.
 Stephen C. Meyer, a former vice president of the Discovery Institute and founder of the CSC, serves as a Senior Fellow, and Phillip E. Johnson was the Program Advisor.
 Johnson is commonly presented as the movement's "father" and architect of the center's Wedge strategy and "Teach the Controversy" campaign, as well as the Santorum Amendment.